GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

     (define script-fu-my-plugin (radius)
         body)

-    (script-fu-register-regular "script-fu-my-plugin"
+    (script-fu-register-procedure "script-fu-my-plugin"
       "My plugin..."
       "Example plugin."
       "author/copyright holder"
       "copyright dates"
-      SF-ADJUSTMENT "Radius (in pixels)" (list 100 1 5000 1 10 0 SF-SPINNER)
+      SF-ADJUSTMENT "Radius" (list 100 1 5000 1 10 0 SF-SPINNER)
     )

 #### Another example: plugins using the context

 A plugin may define a menu item appearing in a context menu.
-This is a common use case for *script-fu-register-regular*.
+This is a common use case for *script-fu-register-procedure*.
-The context is the set of things in GIMP that are "selected" in some sense and affect drawing operations, for example, a Brush.
+The context is the set of choices in GIMP that affect drawing operations, for example, the current Brush.

-Note that the plugin does *NOT* receive the thing in context that the plugin operates on, but must get it from the context.
+Note that the plugin does *NOT* receive the choice in context but must get it from the context before operating with/on it.

 Using the same registration as above:

     (define script-fu-my-plugin (radius)
-        ; do something with the current gradient (gimp-context-get-gradient))
+        ; do something with the current brush (gimp-context-get-brush))

+    (script-fu-register-procedure "script-fu-my-brush-plugin"
-    ...same registration as above...
+       ...same registration as above...)

-    (script-fu-menu-register "script-fu-my-plugin"
+    (script-fu-menu-register "script-fu-my-brush-plugin"
-                         "<Gradients>/Gradients Menu")
+                         "<Brushes>/Brushes Menu")

-In this example, the menu item "My plugin..." appears in the context menu (pops up with right mouse button) in the Gradients dockable window, and is always enabled.
+In this example, the menu item "My plugin..." appears in the context menu (pops up with right mouse button) in the *Brushes* dockable window, and is always enabled.
-The script gets the current gradient and does something to or with it.
+The script run func gets the current brush and does something to or with it.

-#### Another example: plugins using a secondary image
+#### Another example: plugin using an unopened file

-A plugin may want to use an image that is *NOT* the one the user has currently selected.
+A plugin may want to use a file that is *not open as an image.*

-    (define script-fu-my-plugin (image, radius)
+    (define script-fu-my-plugin (filename)
-        ; do something with the image
+        ; open and do something with the file
         )

-    (script-fu-register-regular "script-fu-my-plugin"
+    (script-fu-register-procedure "script-fu-my-plugin"
       "My plugin..."
       "Example plugin."
       "author/copyright holder"
       "copyright dates"
-      SF-IMAGE "Image to do something with" ""
+      SF-FILENAME "Image to do something with" ""
     )

     (script-fu-menu-register "script-fu-my-plugin"
-                         "<Image>/Help")
+                         "<Image>/File")

-In this example, the menu item "My plugin..." appears in the Help menu on the menubar.
+In this example, the menu item *My plugin...* appears in the *File* menu on the menubar.
 It is always enabled.

-When a user chooses the menu item, a dialog appears that lets a user choose an image (that is open but not necessarily on top.)
+When a user chooses the menu item, a dialog appears that lets a user choose a file.
-When the user chooses an image, the plugin does something with it.
+When the user clicks *OK*,
+the plugin opens the file and does something with it.

 ### script-fu-register-filter

-Use *script-fu-register-filter* to register a PDB procedure that take images or drawable components of images.
+Use *script-fu-register-filter* to declare a PDB procedure that take an image and drawable components of images.

-It lets you declare a script that:
+*Script-fu-register-filter* declares a script that:

-    - is a filter or renderer: taking an image and one or more drawables
+* is a filter or renderer: taking a user selected image and its selected components
-    - is multi-layer capable
+* is multi-layer capable, processing one or more drawables
-    - can save its settings between sessions
+* can save its settings between sessions
-    - has a menu item that is enabled/sensitized when user selects drawables
+* has a menu item that is enabled/sensitized when a user selects image components

-You don't specify the first two arguments "image" and "drawable" as you do with *script-fu-register* in v2.
+You don't specify the first two arguments "image" and "drawables" as you do with *script-fu-register* in v2.
 Those arguments are implicit.
-As a convenience, ScriptFu and GIMP registers those arguments in the PDB for you.
+As a convenience, ScriptFu registers those arguments in the PDB for you.

 The run func that you define in your script must have those formal arguments.
 For example: